saranjthilak/EC2-with-Variables-and-back-end-s3-using-terraform/README.md

 # EC2-with-Variables-and-back-end-s3-using-terraform

 A terraform module to set up remote state management with S3 backend for your account.
 It creates an AWS S3 bucket to store state files.

 Steps

-1. Creating an EC2 instnace using Terraform
+1. Create an EC2 instnace.

-2. Variables.tf are created and default variables are added.
+2. Variables.tf to be created and default variables are to be added.

+3. Create an S3 bucket to store state files.

-3. Override Variable using command line
+4. Override with input Variable using command line if required.

-4. After Execution locate and delete statefile.
+5. After Execution locate and delete statefile.

-5. Set S3 backend for storing state file
+6. Set S3 backend using the already created S3 bucket for storing state file.

-6. Execute again and confirm state files are stored in S3 Bucket
+7. Execute again and confirm state files are stored in S3 Bucket.